OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-03.md

 from whom every family in heaven and on earth derives its name,

 ## Ephesians 3:16
-I pray that out of His glorious riches He may strengthen you with power through His Spirit in your inner being,
+I pray that from His glorious riches He may empower you with strength through His Spirit in your inner being,

 ## Ephesians 3:17
 so that Christ may dwell in your hearts through faith; and I pray that you, being rooted and grounded in love,